Monday, December 31, 2007

 But just look at the neutered muskets,

-turned at a jaunty angle
+the three-corner hats turned at a jaunty angle

 during any recent small-town parade.